 A red-tailed hawk has a brown or grayish-brown back with pale markings.
 Its chest is white with a darker “belly band”.
 The short, broad tail feathers are uniformly red, and the legs and feet are yellow.

-The Red-tailed Hawk measures between 18 and 25 inches in length.
-It weighs about 2.5 pounds, with a wingspan of 3.5 to 4.5 feet.
+A red-tailed hawk measures between 18 and 25 inches (45.8-63.5 cm) in length, with a wingspan of 3.5-4.5 feet (1.1-1.4 m).
+It weighs about 2.5 pounds (1.1 kg).
 As with most birds of prey, the female is nearly 1/3 larger than the male.

-Red-tailed Hawks typically form lifelong pair bonds.
+Red-tailed hawks typically form lifelong pair bonds.
 The large nest is located high in a tree, and is built out of sticks, bark, and leaves.
 The same birds may use one nest for several years.
 The female lays 1-5 eggs in each clutch.
 Eggs are white speckled with brown.
 Both parents taking turns sitting on the eggs during the 30-day incubation period.
 In late spring, after the eggs have hatched, the female cares for the young while the male provides them all with food.
 After 42 to 46 days, the chicks begin to fly.
 When they are 10 weeks old, they go out on their own.

-Shelter and Space Needs
+Shelter and space needs:

-- The Red-tailed Hawk is the most common and widespread hawk in North America.
+- The red-tailed hawk is the most common and widespread hawk in North America.

-- Red-tailed Hawks perch on tree limbs, telephone poles, or other high structures to look for prey.
+- Red-tailed hawks perch on tree limbs, telephone poles, or other high structures to look for prey.
 When they see a prey animal, they drop down on it from above.

-- Although the eggs and young birds are vulnerable, adult Red-tailed Hawks have very few predators.
+- Although the eggs and young birds are vulnerable, adult Red-tailed hawks have very few predators